pipeline-tools/gusty-demo-lite/README.md

   - `latest_only` - A boolean that will tell gusty to ensure the entire DAG does not run tasks during catchup runs.
 This is enabled by default.
   - `external_dependencies` - Specify external dependencies on the DAG level, using the same format described above.
 Note that if you specify external dependencies in a call to `create_dag`, you use the format `[{'dag_id': 'task_id'}]`.
   - `root_tasks` - Specify task ids that should be placed at the root of your DAG, like an S3 sensor.
+  - `leaf_tasks` - Specify task ids that should be placed at the end of your DAG, like a task that generates a report.
+  - `ignore_subfolders` - Disable the creation of Task Groups from DAG directory subfolders.

 **Task Group features**